clrfund/monorepo/docs/qf-formula.md

 In order to consume the entire budget, the equation requires alpha to fall out of the valid range for weights ( the closed interval [0, 1] ).

-When alpha is greater than 1, negative intermediate values occur in the  allocated amount equation, which causes overflow, which in v0.8.0 and above of Solidity cause a revert (while in prior version, overflow was simple ignored).
+When alpha is greater than 1, negative intermediate values occur in the  allocated amount equation, which causes overflow, which in v0.8.0 and above of Solidity cause a revert (while in prior version, overflow was simply ignored).

 Below is the test case that demonstrates alpha = 6.25.

 $P_{1} = [ 0.4, 0.4 ]$

 $P_{2} = [ 0.4, 0.4 ]$

 $M = 10$

 $C = 0.4 * 4 = 1.6$

 $B = M + C = 11.6$

 Where this indicates 2 projects ($P_{1}$ and $P_{2}$), each with 2 contributions each of 0.4.
 M is the matching pool, C is the total contributions, B is the total budget.

 $B = 2 * (\alpha (\sqrt{C} + \sqrt{C})^2 + (1-\alpha)(C + C) )$

 $B = 2 * (\alpha (2\sqrt{C})^2 + (1-\alpha)(2C) )$

 $B = 2 * (\alpha 4C + 2C -\alpha2C)$

 $B = 2 * (\alpha 2C + 2C)$

 $B = \alpha 4C + 4C$

 $\alpha = \frac{B - 4C}{4C}$

 $\alpha = \frac{11.6 - 1.6}{1.6}$

 $\alpha = \frac{10}{1.6}$

 $\alpha = 6.25$